rtorr/rtorr.com/content/blog/typescript-without-typescript/index.md

 commit to writing typescript yourself.

 Althought there are great projects like [parcel](https://parceljs.org/) and [tsdx](https://github.com/palmerhq/tsdx), setting up new (or even worse) or already-in-production apps to use typescript is not exactly easy.
 It takes time.
 Lots of confusing time.

+Typescript is fantastic.
+It will never be as sound as something like elm or Haskell, but it is what it is, and you should probably use it.
+The benefits of typescript itself can be read across the internet.
+This post isn’t the first or last to talk about typescript.
+What this post aims to achieve is showing how you can use typescript without having to fully commit to writing typescript yourself.

+Although there are great projects like [parcel](https://parceljs.org/) and [tsdx](https://github.com/palmerhq/tsdx), setting up new (or even worse) or already-in-production apps to use typescript is not exactly easy.
+It takes time.
+Lots of confusing time.

 ### Setup